 Withdrawing from classes after the add/drop period may affect your financial aid eligibility and your ability to meet Standards of Academic Progress (SAP).
 Before withdrawing or stopping attendance in classes, students should familiarize themselves with the withdrawal policy in the College Catalog and understand all of the ramifications of withdrawing or stopping attendance.
 If students withdraw from a class, those hours are counted as “attempted” and are applied toward that maximum.
 Withdrawing does not differentiate between withdrawing yourself and an administrative withdrawal done by the instructor or other college official.

 Students receiving financial aid who withdraw or stop attending will be, in most cases, required to return a portion of financial aid received.
 The Higher Education Act established the return of Title IV Funds Policy.

-This Seminole State College policy reflects new federal regulations.
 The concept behind the policy is that the College and the student are allowed to retain only the amount of Title IV (federal) aid that is earned.
 If a student withdraws or stops attending classes, whether or not any credits have been earned for the term, a portion of the aid received is considered to be unearned and must be returned to the Title IV programs from which it was received.
-For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records, if the instructor withdraws or reports an F for the student.
+For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records if the instructor withdraws or reports a grade of "F" for the student.
 If the student withdraws, the date of the withdrawal is the date the student withdrew unless then professor reports a last date of attendance.
 If a last date of attendance is reported, it becomes the student's withdraw date.

-If a student attends through 60 percent of the term, all Title IV aid is considered earned.
-However, withdrawals will affect students' satisfactory academic progress and eligibility for additional financial aid.
-Federal law permits financial aid to be paid out only for a certain number of credit hours attempted.
-If students withdraw from a class, those hours are counted as “attempted,” and are applied toward that maximum.
-If there are too many withdrawals (or “F's”), students may find themselves without financial aid when they reach 150 percent of credits attempted for their particular program plan.
+If a student attends past 60 percent of the term, all Title IV aid is considered earned.
+Federal law permits financial aid to be paid only for a certain number of credit hours attempted.

 A calculation is performed to determine the percent of class time the student attended.
 That percent is applied to the financial aid, and is called earned aid.
 Conversely, the difference (percent of unattended hours) is unearned aid.